 First aid for sports

-Get caught off-side, not off guard.
+Don't get caught off-side, or off guard.

 - What are the common injuries sustained with the sports you’re participating in?
 For example, rugby is a collision sport, so injuries such as cuts and strained tendons can occur.
 This means you’ll want to include plasters, cohesive bandages and ice-packs in your first aid kit.
 Motorsport on the other hand, can cause burns and bruises, in which case a specialised motorsport kit is ideal.